Explore

 It’s common to wonder how long implantation bleeding can last and if it can last 3 days.
 The duration of the bleeding can vary; however, it generally lasts from a few hours up to 2 days.

-Bleeding or spotting that starts around the time your menstrual period usually starts and lasts from a few hours up to about two days.
+• Bleeding that lasts only a few hours to about two days

 Here are some ways to help you recognize implantation bleeding and tell the difference between your menstrual period and implantation bleeding: